-- You must ensure you have the correct grounds for appeal.
-This is known as 'establishing a case' - Complete the academic appeal form and remember to include a factual statement, your results letter and evidence to support your case - Your results notification will include a deadline date for making an appeal.
-You will have at least 10 days to submit your appeal. - The Student Casework team will acknowledge your application within 10 working days of receiving your appeal form - Your application will be reviewed. - If a case is established, your appeal will progress to stage one - If a case is not established, the case will be dismissed.
+- You must have your results notification before you can appeal - Your results notification will include a deadline date for making an appeal.
+You will have at least 10 days from the date on your results notification to submit your appeal. - You must ensure you have the correct grounds for appeal.
+This is known as 'establishing a case' - Complete the academic appeal form and remember to include a factual statement, your results letter/transcript and evidence to support your case - The Student Casework team will acknowledge your application within 10 working days of receiving your appeal form - Your application will be reviewed. - o If a case is established, your appeal will progress to stage one - If a case is not established, the case will be dismissed.
 You will be informed of this outcome within 20 days of receipt and advised of your right to review